 - Turbo Installs

-IF the truck has been running with any of the above mentioned modification for extended periods of time, it would be wise to steer clear.
-This will purely be a judgment call on your part.
+If the truck has been running with any of the above-mentioned modifications for extended periods of time, it would be wise to steer clear.
+This will surely be a judgment call on your part.
 These engines can make really big power with very few mods so depending on how much demand has been placed on the engine as well as the mileage, will be your determining factors here.

-Let’s look at the stock power figures are on these engines.
+Let’s look at the stock power figures on these engines.

 RAM 6.7 Cummins Specs